fbpx

 Keytruda for Mesothelioma

-Keytruda is an immunotherapy drug approved for the treatment of pleural mesothelioma.
+Keytruda is a type of mesothelioma immunotherapy approved for the treatment of pleural mesothelioma.
 Keytruda can improve survival and life expectancy for some patients.
-The approval is for a segment of patients with a high volume of the PD-L1 protein.

 Karen Ritter, RN BSN